 Artist Bio

-Skip Brea is an Interdisciplinary Artist, Educator, and Residency Director based in New York City.
-His research-based practice investigates the representations Black and Brown cultures through digital image archival research.
-His main concentrations focus on the canons of painting, literature, and mythologies.
+Skip Brea is an Interdisciplinary Artist, Academic, and Residency Director/Co-Creator based in New York City.
+His research-based practice investigates the representations of Black and Brown cultures through digital image archival research.
+His main concentrations focus on the canons of painting, literature, and all of the narratives and mythologies that come with them.
+Brea began his art practice primarily as a painter; however, he is currently working with new modes of technology as the sector continues to expand.

 Artist Statement